Code-Institute-Submissions/Passion4film-Milestone-Project-1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+I deployed the project to a hosting platform using GitHub Pages.

 ## Credits

 Content

+The text for the band-history was taken from a few different sources and edited together; from Wikipedia: https://en.wikipedia.org/wiki/Babymetal, from Inverse https://www.inverse.com/article/12922-a-brief-history-of-japanese-metal-idol-band-babymetal & a fan-site https://babymetal.fandom.com/wiki/BABYMETAL

-The text for section Y was copied from the Wikipedia article Z Media
+The band-member information was taken from the Wikipedia articles: https://en.wikipedia.org/wiki/Suzuka_Nakamoto & https://en.wikipedia.org/wiki/Moa_Kikuchi

+Media

+The photos used in this site were obtained from Google/images.

-The photos used in this site were obtained from ...
+The photos used in this site were obtained from www.youtube.com

 ## Acknowledgements

-I received inspiration for this project from my Mentor; Antonio Rodriguez
+I received inspiration for this project from the mini-projects, especially the Love Running & Resume sites built as part of the course, my Mentor; Antonio Rodriguez and from Babymetal's officail site and youtube channel

 **DISCLAIMER: This project is for educational purposes only, no materials/files are intended for any commercial use.
 In this document all sources will be credited.**